andersondk7/akka_tutorial/README.md

 # Overview
 This project is broken down into a number of steps, each step demonstrates a concept of akka actors.
-Each step is in its own package with a `Driver` that is runnable that demonstrates the step in action.
+Each step is in its own package with a unit test to demonstrate the actor(s) in action.

 With the exception of step 1 (which really does nothing...) provide a unit test to show compliance.
-The accompaning project uses org.scalatest.FunSpec.
+The accompanying project uses `org.scalatest.FunSpec`.

 # Steps
 ## Step 1 -- basic actor